 The UK Drought and Water Scarcity Research Programme is proud to announce its International Academic Conference to be held at Pembroke College, Oxford University, over 20 and 21 March 2019.

-- Henny van Lanen, Wageningen University: The 2018 drought in NW Europe
+Henny van Lanen, Wageningen University: Recent international experiences and the 2018 drought in NW Europe

 Please use this online booking system to reserve your space at the conference.

 The conference spans over two days.
 Tickets are available for the whole conference (£90) and individual days (£50).
 Accommodation can be booked and is provided at Pembroke College comprising single ensuite rooms, with breakfast included (£80).